slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

     make -j12 #or whatever number of cores you are using to build

-To install in a custom clean directory and to use the slsDetectorPackage libraries and headers inyour project, specify the install directory (eg. /your/install/path)
+To install in a clean custom directory and to use the slsDetectorPackage libraries and headers in your project, specify the install directory (eg. /your/install/path).

 .. code-block:: bash